Market outlook Invesco QQQ monthly review

 Read about the latest Invesco QQQ ETF fund performance and insights from our strategists.

 Today, ETF investors trade billions of shares on global exchanges every day across a broad range of asset classes.
-As one of the earliest and largest ETFs, Invesco QQQ has played a crucial role in shaping the overall ETF market for multiple generations of investors.
+In fact, assets in US-listed ETFs recently hit the $10 trillion milestone, a testament to their popularity with investors and financial professionals.¹ As one of the earliest and largest ETFs, Invesco QQQ has played a crucial role in shaping the overall ETF market for multiple generations of investors.

 The first US ETF was launched in 1993 and QQQ followed a few years later in 1999 to quickly become one of the largest and most highly traded ETFs.
-Assets in QQQ — which tracks the Nasdaq-100 Index and features Apple, Amazon, Microsoft and other industry leaders — have grown to more than $190 billion.1
+Assets in QQQ — which tracks the Nasdaq-100 Index and features Apple, Amazon, Nvidia and other industry leaders — have grown to more than $300 billion.2

-When QQQ first launched in 1999, there were only 30 ETFs listed in the US, with total assets across all ETFs amounting to about $34 billion.2 Fast forward to today and there are nearly 3,000 US-listed ETFs, with $6.8 trillion of assets.3 ETFs have been around in the US for three decades, and their assets have doubled over every rolling five-year period during that timeframe.4 Clearly, investors are voting with their dollars.
+When QQQ first launched in 1999, there were only 30 ETFs listed in the US, with total assets across all ETFs amounting to about $34 billion.3 Fast forward to today and there are over 3,700 US-listed ETFs,4 with over $10 trillion of assets.
+ETFs have been around in the US for three decades, and their assets have doubled over every rolling five-year period during that timeframe.5

 The seed of that remarkable growth was a simple yet powerful idea: What if a new type of security could be created that combined elements of individual stocks and index funds?
 The result was exchange-traded portfolios based on popular benchmarks such as the S&P 500 and Nasdaq-100 Index.